KyleBenson/scale_client/docs/CONFIGURING.md

 ## Configuration file

-Configuration files are written in the [YAML](http://www.yaml.org/start.html) data serialization language.
+Configuration files are written in the [YAML](http://www.yaml.org/start.html) data serialization language and structured mostly as nested dictionaries.
 See examples in the `scale_client/config` directory especially the [example configuration file that documents the various options available](../scale_client/config/example_config.yml).
 The different possible sections in a configuration file mostly correspond to packages in the `scale_client` directory.
 Each section may contain any number of entries, each of which express configurations used by the main `ScaleClient` thread of execution